Materials

 Production of our gong drivers: Why unevenness is completely normal!

-Thanks to the precise manual work, we guarantee high quality - in the workmanship and above all in the sound that you can produce with an ollihess gong driver.
-Small differences and unevenness can occur during the manual work process.
-These are a natural result of the craftsmanship and make each piece unique.
+Our precise craftsmanship guarantees high quality—in terms of workmanship and, above all, in the sound you can ollihess friction mallet with an ollihess friction mallet .
+Small differences and irregularities may occur during the manual manufacturing process.
+These are a natural result of handcrafted production and make each piece unique.

-The production of a ball for an ollihess gong driver
+The manufacture of a ball for an ollihess friction mallet

 Each ball undergoes a multi-stage process: in many steps, the soft and malleable raw rubber compound is turned into a finished, polished ball of the highest quality.
-This handcrafted process creates unique gong rubbers - small irregularities on the surface of the ball are completely normal and have no influence on the sound that you can produce with this rubber.
-So that you can better understand how unevenness can occur, we give you a deeper insight into the production process of a Lava Edition gong grater here:
+This handcrafted process creates unique gong mallets - small irregularities on the surface of the mallet are completely normal and have no influence on the sound that you can produce with this friction mallet .
+So that you can better understand how unevenness can occur, we give you a deeper insight into the production process of a Lava Edition gong mallet here:

 1. natural caoutchouc in its raw form: The soft and elastic raw material is delivered to our partner company in large blocks.